 This Act may be cited as the Iron Ore (McCamey’s Monster) Agreement Authorisation Act 1972 1.

+2A.
+Term used: current Agreement

+In this Act —

+current Agreement means the agreement referred to in section 2 as varied from time to time.

+[Section 2A inserted by No. 61 of 2010 s.
+39.]

 2. Execution of agreement authorised

 The execution by the Premier of the State of Western Australia acting for and on behalf of the State of an agreement in or substantially in accordance with the form set out in Schedule 1 is authorised.